nencydhameja/nencydhameja.github.io/_pages/research.md

 - Data and code repository
 - Slides and conference presentations
 </details>
 ---

-## Salience, Attention, and Memory in the Housing Market: Crime and Property Values
+## Salience, Attention, and Memory: Crime and Property Values

-*Working Paper (in progress)*
+*Work in progress*

 This project asks how homebuyers *perceive* and *remember* local crime risk, and how that perception is capitalized into housing prices over space and time.